ianthehenry/hexagain/content/articles/connectivity/fifth-row-edge-template.md

 )
 </script>

-You can see that it can reduce to two overlapping triples, or any one of three large suspension bridges, or a small suspension bridge.

-So we need focus on the points in the overlap of the two triple templates, minus the points spanned by a suspension bridge.
-That leaves us with these points of
-interest:
+We can see that the template is one stone away from reducing to one of many possible smaller templates.
+The two triple templates cover the most area, so we'll focus on the points at which those intersect.
+And we can exclude any of the points spanned by a suspension bridge, which leaves this set:

 <script type="application/json">
 ((dimensions 10x5)